npm/npm/doc/files/package.json.md

     { "bin" : { "myapp" : "./cli.js" } }

-So, when you install myapp, it'll create a symlink from the `cli.js` script to `/usr/local/bin/myapp`.
+So, when you install myapp, it’ll create a symlink from the `cli.js` script to `/usr/local/bin/myapp`.

 If you have a single executable, and its name should be the name